FredHutch/tfcb_2024/lectures/lecture03/README.md

 - Use `README.md` to give an overview of the project and file organization
 - Use `.gitignore` to ignore files that should not be tracked by git
-- Use `install/` to define the software environment for analysis (can also use [GitHub Packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages) eg. see https://github.com/orgs/rasilab/packages)
+- See [https://github.com/rasilab/github_demo/](https://github.com/rasilab/github_demo/) for an example repository.

 ---